 With so many types of watches available, your personal preference will play a large role in selecting your next watch especially if you’re learning how to wear a watch itself.
 You’ll run into questions like how tight should a watch be?
 Is my watch too loose?
 For these reasons, you should always go to an authorized dealer when seeking out high end watches for sale or a trusted pre-owned watch dealer.

 In watchmaking, craftsmanship and the littlest of details make all of the difference and that is why the dedication of classic watch brands to their craft's intricacies has created a reputation for excellence that is constantly looked toward as the gold standard.
 While much has changed since the inception of the wristwatch, the demand for precision, craftsmanship, and design remains at the forefront of consumer demands.
 Whether you are interested in beginning a collection of luxury watches or purchasing a new dress watch for your next night out, the world of watches offers a timepiece for every purpose and function you could possibly imagine.
 Visit CJ Charles to find your dream timepiece or receive trusted watch repair today!

-We have a wide selection of new and pre-owned watches from brands like Cartier, Rolex, Patek Philippe, and used Breitling watches.
+We have a wide selection of new and pre-owned watches from brands like Cartier, Rolex, Patek Philippe, used Breitling watches, and pre-owned iwc watches.
 Visit our website to learn more about our products and services today!